FelixOnline/v2/content/articles/2016-1-29-making-a-murderer.md

 The documentary certainly came at the right time.
 With so much discussion all over the US on police corruption and unfair treatment of minorities, this is undoubtedly a large contributing factor to its success, and one that makes it hit so close to home for so many people.

 The most harrowing part of the documentary is the interview of Brendan Dassey, Avery’s nephew.
-The video shows two experienced detectives coercing and manipulating a 16 year\-old into admitting to committing various heinous actions on Halbach including, but not limited to, rape, torture and murder.
+The video shows two experienced detectives coercing and manipulating a 16 year-old into admitting to committing various heinous actions on Halbach including, but not limited to, rape, torture and murder.

 Throughout the interrogation it is clear that Dassey does not fully realise the consequences of what he is saying, and is just saying whatever he thinks the detectives want to hear in order to go home.
 The interrogation was eventually deemed to be inadmissible in court but not before the District Attorneys describe in graphic detail all that was said, diminishing both Avery’s and Dassey’s chances to win fair trials.